top of page

 Pro tip: don't take white shoes on a hike

-*Also people with previous foot injuries should see a professional before making the transition to barefoot. **Not if you just have a "flat arch" or "high arch" - this is not a determinant of injury by itself
+*Also people with previous foot injuries should see a professional before making the transition to barefoot. **Not if you just have a "flat arch" or "high arch" - this is not an injury by itself

 So, you have to be mindful when first wearing barefoot shoes that there ain't none of that cushy design to rely on, we are building up our feet to be able to walk again without help.
-To assist with this transition you can speak to the staff at Sole Mechanics in Hampton.
-I've never taken money for any recommendations and I'm usually hard to impress so believe me when I say if you're even so much as considering barefoot shoes you should go have a chat to the employees here, they can help you out so much (and they have free popcorn 😜 it's meant for kids but aren't we all kids deep down?).
+To assist with this transition you can speak to the awesome staff at Sole Mechanics in Hampton, Melbourne.
+I've never taken money for any recommendations and I'm usually hard to impress so believe me when I say if you're even so much as considering barefoot shoes you should go have a chat to the employees here, they can help you out so much.

 If you want something you can do to benefit the function of your feet today you can pick up a pair of toe spacers.
 They are silicone sleeves that you put between your toes to spread them which then realigns your toes to be straight instead of being bent in from tight toe boxes.
 They are surprisingly comfortable and cost about $8 to get delivered to your door via ebay.
 If there's one thing you can do for your toes today, (apart from walk around barefoot) it's to order one of these.
 They are also used to combat bunions.
 Did you know that bunions are completely preventable?